firefly-cpp/sport-activities-features/.github/templates/PULL_REQUEST.md

 request, mention that information here.
 This could include benchmarks, or other information.

-Thanks for contributing to NiaAML!
+Thanks for contributing to Sport Activities Features!